Omochio tsukimasho

 Info

-A “mochi” (もち) is a traditional rice cake especially eaten to celebrate the New Year in Japan. (source)
+A “mochi” (もち) is a traditional rice cake especially eaten to celebrate holidays such as New Year, Spring, Children’s Day, and Girls’ Day in Japan. (source)

 Lyrics - Rōmaji